Skip to Content

 The food is Bombay Indian, with some Iranian and English accents.
 You’ll find the usual tandoori, tikka, rice dishes and breads.
 But there are also unusual items like a Bombay style grilled cheese with English cheddar, garlic and chili peppers, okra fries and several lamb dishes I hadn’t seen before.

-a kids meal at dishoom includes mildly spiced chicken and buttered potaoes.
+A kids meal at dishoom includes mildly spiced chicken and buttered potaoes.

 The menu is built to make it easy to share a few things and I would encourage you to try at least one dish that’s new to you.